No Radial Excitations in Low Energy QCD. I. Diquarks and Classification of Mesons: Introduction

 \section{Introduction}

-The quark model \cite{quarkmodel} has been for many years the accepted framework for classifying the hadron spectrum.
-According to this model, quarks are the building blocks for all the hadrons: mesons are bound states of a quark and an antiquark ($\qq$) and baryons are bound states of three quarks ($qqq$).
+It is well-known that making reliable predictions about low-energy QCD and hadrons is a great challenge, as perturbative methods of quantum field theory do not apply at low energies where the coupling constant is strong.
+The common approach has been to propose various dynamical models which are inspired by assumptions, ideas, and intuition borrowed from physical systems, such as atomic physics and non-relativistic quantum mechanics, which are not QCD.

-However, not only quarks may be building blocks of hadrons.
-Diquarks, which are bound configurations of two quarks, may also be building blocks.
-This approach, originally explored as early as the 1960's (for reviews see \cite{Anselmino:1992vg,Amsler:2004ps,Jaffe:2004ph}), has been revisited following a surge of experimental and theoretical interest in pentaquarks ($qqqq\bar q$)\cite{Nakano:2003qx,Jaffe:2004ph,Jaffe:2003sg}.\footnote{Experiments eventually showed that the pentaquark $\Theta ^+$ does not exist \cite{Yao:2006px}; as Robert Jaffe said (Harvard seminar, 2004), "pentaquarks might come and go, but the diquarks are here to stay."}
+In this paper we set out to study the hadron spectrum by employing purely QCD ingredients and invoking the role of diquarks in the mix.

-In \cite{Wilczek:2004im,Selem:2006nd}, diquarks were used as building blocks in a systematic classification of all known baryons.
-As to mesons, while some mesons have been viewed as having diquarks as constituents -- to name just two examples, the light scalar mesons were interpreted as diquark-antidiquark states \cite{Jaffe:1976ig}, as were several charmed mesons \cite{Rosenzweig:1975fq, CHARM} -- diquarks have never been used systematically as building blocks for the classification of {\it all} known mesons.
+One well-established pillar of QCD is the quark model \cite{quarkmodel}, which has been the accepted framework for classifying the hadron spectrum.
+This is a schematic model for the mesons and baryons in which quarks are the building blocks for all the hadrons: mesons are bound states of a quark and an antiquark ($\qq$) and baryons are bound states of three quarks ($qqq$).
+In addition to quarks, bound configurations of two quarks, known as diquarks, may also be building blocks.
+The diquarks, explored at the beginning of the quark model in the 1960's having been introduced already in Gell-Mann's paper \cite{quarkmodel} (for reviews see \cite{Anselmino:1992vg,Amsler:2004ps,Jaffe:2004ph}), have been revisited following a surge of experimental and theoretical interest in pentaquarks ($qqqq\bar q$)\cite{Nakano:2003qx,Jaffe:2004ph,Jaffe:2003sg}.\footnote{Experiments eventually showed that the pentaquark $\Theta ^+$ does not exist \cite{Beringer:1900zz}; as Robert Jaffe said (Harvard seminar, 2004), "pentaquarks might come and go, but the diquarks are here to stay."} In particular, diquarks have been used as building blocks in a systematic classification of all known baryons \cite{Wilczek:2004im,Selem:2006nd}.
+As to mesons, a few mesons have been viewed as having diquarks as constituents -- to name just two examples, the light scalar mesons were interpreted as diquark-antidiquark states \cite{Jaffe:1976ig}, as were several charmed and hidden-charm mesons \cite{Rosenzweig:1975fq, CHARM}.
+But diquarks have never been employed systematically as building blocks for the classification of {\it all} known mesons.

-We set out to undertake this job.
+We undertake this task.
 Our purpose is to find out whether the entire meson spectrum can be re--classified with the aid of diquarks, and whether we can learn anything new about QCD in the process.